cul/omniauth-cul/README.md

           return
         end

-        sign_in_and_redirect user, event: :authentication # this will throw if @user is not activated end
+        sign_in_and_redirect user, event: :authentication # this will throw if user is not activated end

       # POST /users/auth/columbia_cas/callback